 However, we do know that the root cause is an over-activity of the immune system.
-Normally, the immune system protects the body against foreign invaders - such as viruses or bacteria - by producing antibodies that destroy these harmful substances.
-But sometimes the body gets confused and, in a case of mistaken identity, it makes antibodies against itself causing an autoimmune disorder.
+Usually, the immune system protects the body against foreign invaders - such as viruses or bacteria - by producing antibodies that destroy these harmful substances.
+But sometimes, the body gets confused and, in a case of mistaken identity, it makes antibodies against itself, causing an autoimmune disorder.

 In patients with APS, the body produces harmful antibodies called antiphospholipid antibodies (aPL).
 These are abnormal antibodies which attack proteins that are linked to fats in the body.

 The most important of these proteins is called beta-2-glycoprotein1.
-When aPL stick to this protein it forms a structure called aPL-beta2-glycoprotein1.
-This structure becomes attached to fats called phospholipids, a type of phosphorous-containing fat molecule that's found quite normally throughout the body, particularly in the membranes of blood cells and in the walls of blood vessels.
+When aPL stick to this protein, it forms a structure called aPL-beta2-glycoprotein1.
+This structure becomes attached to fats called phospholipids, a type of phosphorous-containing fat molecule found quite normally throughout the body, particularly in the membranes of blood cells and the walls of blood vessels.

 Why is the immune system overactive?

-We are not sure why the immune system becomes over-active and is unable to distinguish between foreign invaders and its own body constituents, but there is increasing clinical evidence that there is probably a genetic tendency which is triggered in people with the condition.
+We are not sure why the immune system becomes over-active and is unable to distinguish between foreign invaders and its own body constituents.
+Still, there is increasing clinical evidence that there is probably a genetic tendency which is triggered in people with the condition.

 What triggers the disease?